 FOREX-Muted reaction in currencies to US-China trade deal; dollar index falls

-Major currencies mostly shrugged off on Thursday the signing of the Phase-1 trade deal between the United States and China, as most of the issues agreed upon had been expected by investors since the summer.
+Major currencies mostly shrugged off on Thursday the signing of the Phase 1 trade deal between the United States and China, since most of the issues agreed upon had been expected and the threat of tariffs was not eliminated.

-Beijing and Washington touted the Phase 1 deal, signed late on Wednesday at the White House, as a step forward in resolving their bitter trade dispute.
-U.S. Vice President Mike Pence fed optimism about further progress, saying further Phase 2 discussions had already begun.

-Yet market exuberance was checked because much of this was priced in already and because it addresses a few of the issues that led to the trade conflict in the first place.
-"Yesterday's signing of the phase one trade deal provided confirmation of the progress made in trade talks since last summer.
-The details of the deal were broadly in line with expectations that have dampened the market impact overnight," said Lee Hardman, currency strategist at MUFG.
+Yet market enthusiasm was checked, because much of the agreement was priced in and it addressed a few of the issues that led to the conflict in the first place.
+"Yesterday's signing of the Phase 1 trade deal provided confirmation of the progress made in trade talks since last summer.
+The details of the deal were broadly in line with expectations, which have dampened the market impact overnight," said Lee Hardman, currency strategist at MUFG.

+Analysts said the agreement did not eliminate tariffs, was vague on enforcement and made no real progress on a host of problems.
+Some were also skeptical that purchase targets set out in the deal are realistic.
+"Now that the Phase 1 deal has been signed, market participants' focus will soon switch to whether China meets the commitments of the deal, and if progress is made towards a Phase 2 deal ...
+Higher tariffs remain a live threat if there is a lack of progress on either front," Hardman said.

+China pledged to buy at least an additional $200 billion worth of U.S. farm products and other goods and services over two years.
+In return, the Phase 1 deal canceled planned U.S. tariffs on Chinese cellphones, toys, and laptops and halved to 7.5% the tariff on about $120 billion worth of other goods, including flat-panel televisions, Bluetooth headphones, and footwear.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)